jhhb/chainlink-2022-fall-hackathon/README.md

   - Canceling the request will revert the UI to its original state.
 - The UI will go into a loading state, awaiting the response.
 - Once the response is available, the UI will render the answer.
-- Returning to the page later on will show the last answer in the Magic 8 Ball.
+- Returning to the page later on will show the last answer just above the question input.
 - The frontend restores the UI state if the user refreshes or leaves the page while awaiting an answer.
   - But, in the current implementation, this requires that the transaction has already been committed in order for it to work smoothly.